gregorriegler/seamer/README.md

 Seamer allows you to intercept the method, and record all invocations and results like the following:

 ```
-String result = Seamer.intercept(
+String result = Seamer.create(
-    "MySeam",  // this is just an identifying name of your choice
+    "MySeam",  // this is just an id of your choice
-    this.getClass(),
-    (SignatureWith2Arguments<String, Integer, String>) this::someReallyComplicatedLegacyMethod
+    (InvokableWith2Arguments<String, Integer, String>) this::someReallyComplicatedLegacyMethod
 ).invoke(param1, param2);

 doSometingWith(result);